-Spinning methanol, mixed with $3\mu m$ and $4\mu m$ polystyrene nanoparticles in the ratios 2:8 and 3:7 respectively, produced the close packed films that contained bilayers.
-The use of bi-layer templates could be further invesigated in the future as a means to create nanoparticle arrays with more complex shapes.
-The ramp 6 setting, used for the $3\mu m$ solution with a methanol-polymer ratio 40:60, produced the best monolayer (Figure 5).
+Spinning methanol mixed with $3\mu m$ and $4\mu m$ polystyrene nanoparticles in the ratios 2:8 and 3:7 respectively produced the close packed films that contained bilayers.
+This bilayer could be further invesigated in the future to create nanoparticle arrays with more complex shapes using the bilayers as a template.
+The ramp 6 setting used for the $3\mu m$ solution with a methanol-polymer ratio 40:60, produced the best monolayer (Figure 5).